Austevoll: Coat of arms

-The coat of arms were granted on 30 November 1984.
-The arms are blue with four silver-colored fish swimming up to the left.
+The coat of arms was granted on 30 November 1984.
+The official blazon is "Azure, four herrings argent in bend 1-2-1" (På blå bunn fire kvite silder på skrå oppover, 1-2-1).
+This means the arms have a blue field (background) and the charge is a set of four herring swimming diagonally up to the left.
+The charg has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The shoal of herring was chosen for the arms since herring fishing is a very important part of the local economy.
+The arms were designed by John Digernes.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has one parish (sokn) within the municipality of Austevoll.
 It is part of the Fana prosti (deanery) in the Diocese of Bjørgvin.

 Geography

 Austevoll consists of 667 islands off the west coast of Western Norway.
 The municipality has a total land area of 114.23 km2 and a coastline of 337 km.
 It lies south of the Korsfjorden, west of the Bjørnafjorden, and north of the Selbjørnsfjorden.
 The highest point in Austevoll is the mountain Loddo, reaching 244 m above sea level.
 The Marstein Lighthouse lies in the northwestern part of the municipality.